How Does an eCommerce Website Migration Work?

 1. Choose the Platform That is Best for Your Business

-For enterprise e-commerce, look for a SaaS option with open API that lets you customize while taking advantage of built-in functionalities.
+For enterprise eCommerce, look for a SaaS option with an open API that lets you customize while taking advantage of built-in functionalities.

 2. Send an RFP to the Finalists

-A Request for Proposal contains hundreds of questions that will help you determine your final choice of e-commerce platform.
+A Request for Proposal contains hundreds of questions that will help you determine your final choice of an eCommerce platform.
 You can learn more about how to write one here.

 3. Forecast Your Revenue and TCO

 When building your forecast model, project out three years ahead.
 To be conservative, plan for no growth during the first six months.
-BigCommerce has a handy Total Cost of Ownership calculator to help you estimate the cost.
+There is handy Total Cost of Ownership calculators to help you estimate the cost.